spacyk/waiter/README.md

 *This project is experimental and is not actively maintained.

-Realtime socket based web application
-Intented for restaurants to be used as **realtime** order management system.
+Real-time socket based web application intended for restaurants to be used as **real-time** order management system.
 Any new order from any customer is instantly visible on a waiter screen to be processed.

 Project is based on Elixir Phoenix framework, and their interesting **Live View** feature.